MicrosoftDocs/biztalk-docs/biztalk/core/ordered-delivery-of-messages.md

 ms.author: "mandia"
 manager: "anneta"
 ---

-# Ordered Delivery of Messages
+# Ordered Delivery of Messages in BizTalk Server

 Ordered message delivery ensures that messages that are published to the MessageBox database in a given order are delivered to each matching subscriber in the same order in which they were published to the message box.

 ## Configuring Ordered Message Delivery

  Ordered message delivery can be configured in the following places:

 -   **Receive** shape in an orchestration
 -   Send port

 ## Ordered Delivery with Existing Transports

  The protocols underlying certain transports, such as FILE and HTTP, are not consistent with the notion of ordered delivery.
 However, even with such transports, if the port bound to the transport is marked for ordered delivery, then BizTalk Server enforces ordered delivery by ensuring that the transport does not get the next outbound message until the current one has been successfully sent.
 To achieve this, BizTalk Server passes each message to the transport's adapter in a single batch and waits until the adapter has successfully deleted the message from the message box before delivering the next message, in another batch, to the adapter.

 ### Ordered Delivery for Custom Adapters

  There are special considerations for custom receive adapters.
 It you are writing a custom adapter that supports ordered delivery on receive, the adapter should do the following:

 - After submitting a batch of messages, your custom receive adapter should wait for the **BatchComplete** callback from BizTalk Server before submitting the next batch.
 For more details, see [Interfaces for a Batch-Supported Receive Adapter](../core/interfaces-for-a-batch-supported-receive-adapter.md).